ymbian/OpenSpec/docs/infra.md

 - `/infra:ff` when you know what you want, `/infra:continue` when exploring
 - During `/infra:apply`, if something's wrong — fix the artifact, then continue
 - Tasks track progress via checkboxes in `tasks.md`
-- Check status anytime: `openspec status --change "name"`
+- Check status anytime: `infraspec status --change "name"`

 ## Feedback